Postdoctoral Appointee in UQ in Multi-Physics Applications

 - Location: Livermore, CA

-Job DescriptionThis posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
-Sandia reserves the right to extend the posting date at any time. : We are seeking a Postdoctoral Appointee to work under the guidance of Dr. Habib Najm at Sandia National Laboratories (SNL) in Livermore, California.
-We are looking for creative problem solvers with fundamental knowledge in uncertainty quantification (UQ), and experience in scientific computing, evidenced by publication and codes.
+Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
+The PhD must have been conferred within five years prior to employment.
+Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : We are seeking Postdoctoral Appointees who are creative problem solvers with fundamental knowledge in uncertainty quantification (UQ), and experience in scientific computing, evidenced by publication and codes.
 The project at hand involves the development and use of advanced UQ methods and software for global sensitivity analysis, surrogate construction, and forward/inverse UQ in high dimensional systems, targeting coupled multi-physics computational codes for cluster dynamics and fusion plasma modeling.
 Planned UQ developments include the use of low rank sparse tensor methods, basis adaptation, and multilevel-multifidelity methods, in a practical setting employing large-scale scientific codes.
-The work will involve extensive interaction with a large and diverse project team, and hands-on use of existing suites of large-scale simulation codes on high-end computational platforms.
+Your work will involve extensive interaction with a large and diverse project team, and hands-on use of existing suites of large-scale simulation codes on high-end computational platforms.

 + PhD in the physical sciences, applied mathematics, or engineering + Knowledge and expertise in uncertainty quantification + Knowledge and expertise in computational science and software development